git-ftp/git-ftp/man/git-ftp.1.md

 # ACTIONS

 `init`
-:	Initialize the first upload to remote host.
+:	Initializes the first upload to remote host.

 `push`
 :	Syncs your current Git checked out branch with a remote host.

 `catchup`
 :	Uploads the .git-ftp.log file only.
-You have already uploaded the files to FTP with a different programm and you only want to remember its state by uploading the .git-ftp.log file.
+We have already uploaded the files to remote host with a different programm and want to remember its state by uploading the .git-ftp.log file.

 `show`
 :	Prints the last uploaded commit log.